radareorg/radare2-book/analysis/emulation.md

 Note here `likely` comments, which indicates that ESIL emulation predicted for particular conditional jump to happen.

-Apart from the basic ESIL VM setup you can change the behavior with other options located in `emu.` and `esil.` configuration namespaces.
+Apart from the basic ESIL VM setup, you can change the behavior with other options located in `emu.` and `esil.` configuration namespaces.

-For manipulating ESIL working with memory and stack you can use following options:
+For manipulating ESIL working with memory and stack you can use the following options:

 - `esil.stack` to enable or disable temporary stack for `asm.emu` mode
 - `esil.stack.addr` to set stack address in ESIL VM (like `aeim` command)
 - `esil.stack.size` to set stack size in ESIL VM (like `aeim` command)
 - `esil.stack.depth` limits the number of PUSH operations into the stack
 - `esil.romem` specifies read-only access to the ESIL memory
-- `esil.fillstack` and `esil.stack.pattern` allows you to use various pattern for filling ESIL VM stack upon initialization
+- `esil.fillstack` and `esil.stack.pattern` allows you to use a various pattern for filling ESIL VM stack upon initialization
 - `esil.nonull` when set stops ESIL execution upon NULL pointer read or write.